 We need your help to keep the animals in our communities safe.
-Contact our Humane Investigations team if you are concerned about the welfare of an animal.
+If you suspect an animal is being abused or neglected, please contact our Humane Investigations team.

 - Lack of grooming, for example overgrown nails or matted fur

 - Basic needs not met, such as lack of food, water, shelter, and vet care